-External examination shall be conducted for Research Project / Dissertation by the Board of Examiners consisting of :
+b) The End-term Evaluation of Research Project / Dissertation shall be based on the external examination conducted by the Board of Examiners consisting of :

 1. Head of the Department

 2. Faculty members of the department

 3. Concerned Supervisor

 4. External Expert (to be appointed by the Vice Chancellor out of the panel provided by the Convener / Head of the Department who shall evaluate final Research Project / Dissertation of the student).